 Once golden, use a slotted spoon to remove the squid and drain on a paper towel.
 Repeat with remaining squid.

 Scoop out any leftover debris from the oil.
 Throw in the garlic and move around until it is golden (stay alert, this is quick).
 Remove and drain on a paper towel.

-To serve: place the squid on a serving squid, sprinkle with some cilantro (coriander) leaves, a squeeze of lemon and a sprinkle of salt flakes.
+To serve: place the squid on a serving squid, sprinkle with the deep-fried garlic mixture, some fresh cilantro (coriander) leaves, a squeeze of lemon and a sprinkle of salt flakes.
 Enjoy